 The only other nation with stricter gun laws than Britain is Japan.
 The East Asian country not only imposes background checks and registration but also requires prospective gun owners write written exams, perform shooting tests, and undergo psychological assessments before they can possess a gun.
 If you make it through all of that, you have the choice of owning either a shotgun or an air rifle.
 In 2014, Japan had six gun-related deaths.
 That same year, the US had 33,599.

 Australia is often the most cited example following an American mass shooting.
 While civilian-owned guns had at one point been quite prevalent here, a string of mass shootings culminating in a massive rampage in 1996 forced much of the country to give them up entirely.
-Despite substantial pushback from the country’s gun rights community, in a few months, the Australian government “banned automatic and semiautomatic firearms, adopted new licensing requirements, established a national firearms registry, and instituted a 28-day waiting period for gun purchases.”
+Despite substantial pushback from the country’s gun rights community, shortly after the massacre the Australian government “banned automatic and semiautomatic firearms, adopted new licensing requirements, established a national firearms registry, and instituted a 28-day waiting period for gun purchases.”
 They also implemented a government-purchase program in which they bought and destroyed over 700,000 civilian-owned guns that the recent reforms had banned.
 Six years later, Australia introduced further controls, this time on handguns used for sport shooting.

 Since these changes, the country has not had another mass shooting.
 As a whole, firearm deaths also steeply declined in the first few years after the 1996 laws came into place.
 Though some experts suggest that Australia’s strict reforms do not entirely explain the reduction in firearm violence — this type of violence was already already on the decline — others have argued that the new laws are indeed responsible, especially in curbing suicide deaths.
 Indeed, the change in the country’s annual homicide rate has been striking.
 Between 1989-90 and 2013-2014, gun-related murders decreased by a whopping 57%.
-And from 1996 to 2013, the number of all homicides dropped by roughly 23% which suggests that stricter access to guns didn’t lead to an increase in violence by other means, something pro-gun advocates frequently suggest would occur if gun laws were strengthened.
+And from 1996 to 2013, the number of all homicides dropped by roughly 23% which suggests that stricter access to guns didn’t lead to an increase in violence by other means, something pro-gun advocates frequently suggest would occur if access to guns was tightened.